 Who: The organizers of the RMC would like to invite anyone interested in participating in this event to come and learn, help out, or teach!
 The RMC is family friendly, non-discriminatory, and is donation-based to provide open access to people of all backgrounds.

-Where & When: The location and date of the 3rd RMC is still to be determined.
-For more info on this and how to help us, visit out Location & Date page here.
+Where & When: For more info on this and how to help us, visit here.

 The organizers of the Radical Mycology Convergence see the use of fungal species for environmental betterment as an extension of “radical” or “deep” ecology, which considers all beings as having an inherent value and interdependence.
 Through the use of fungi to enact change, we are attempting to challenge assumptions about the importance of the fungal kingdom in western culture in an effort to help shift society’s relationship to the fungi (and, by extension, the Earth) toward greater harmony.
 The values behind the RMC focus on directly reducing ecological destruction and human oppression in the world by emphasizing community building, sustainable lifestyle practices, and personal empowerment to bring about positive and lasting change.
 The RMC shares skills that help one live outside of detrimental industrial economies and in better balance with the world.
 For all these reasons, we see the emphasis that the RMC puts on working with the fungi for social and global change as a distinct (and somewhat “radical”) shift from the traditional approach of a more individualistic mycology that has long focused on foraging for mushrooms and eating them.